daphnekao/Spanning-ATM/README.md

 - Assume that you have Python 2.7 or higher installed on your computer.
 - Clone this repo.
 - Sample data lives in the `data` folder.
-- In your terminal, navigate into the `app` directory.
+- In your terminal, navigate into the `src` directory.
 Run:
 ```sh
 python app.py <path_to_data>
 ```